groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vdw-to-emf.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VDW"
+        - icon: "far fa-file-alt"
           title: " About VDW File Format"
           content: |
             VDW is the Visio Graphics Service file format that specifies the streams and storages required for rendering a Web drawing.
 A web drawing is a collection of drawing pages, shapes, fonts, images, data connections, and diagram update information that can be rendered as a vector or raster drawing.
-VDW files can be opened in Microsoft Visio as well but are primarily saved for use on web.
-Microsoft Visio offers the capability to convert Visio files to a number of different file formats including PNG, BMP, PDF and others.
+VDW files can be opened in Microsoft Visio as well but are primarily saved for use on the web.

           link: "https://docs.fileformat.com/web/vdw/"